m4fn3/AddonManagerDatabase/README.md

 # AddonManagerDatabase
 Addon database for [AddonManager](https://github.com/m4fn3/AddonManager)

+## How it works
-updater_v2.py is running on my server to check updates of all addons every hour automatically.
+`updater_v2.py` is running on my server to check updates of all addons every hour automatically.

+Basic information of addons are stored in plugins(themes).json.
+Readable version can be found in plugins(themes)_formatted.json

+The detailed description of addons (fetched from the release post in official Enmity server) can be found in plugins(themes)/[AddonName].json

 ## Host
 1. Creat `.env` with following keys